phaserjs/phaser/README.md

 > 12th February 2018

-After 1.5 years in the making, tens of thousands of lines of code, hundreds of examples and countless hours of relentless work: Phaser 3 is finally out and it has been a real labor of love.
+After 1.5 years in the making, tens of thousands of lines of code, hundreds of examples and countless hours of relentless work: Phaser 3 is finally out.
+It has been a real labor of love and then some!

 Please understand this is a bleeding-edge and brand new release.
 There are features we've had to leave out, areas of the documentation that need completing and so many cool new things we wanted to add.
 But we had to draw a line in the sand somewhere and 3.0.0 represents that.

-For us this is just the start of a new chapter in Phaser's life.
+For us this is just the start of a new chapter in Phasers life.
 We will be jumping on bug reports as quickly as we can and releasing new versions rapidly.
 We've structured v3 in such a way that we can push out point releases as fast needed.

-We will continue to publish our [Dev Logs](https://phaser.io/phaser3/devlog) in our weekly newsletter [Phaser World](https://phaser.io/community/newsletter) so please subscribe to stay in touch and get all the latest news from us and the wider Phaser community.
+We publish our [Developer Logs](https://phaser.io/phaser3/devlog) in the weekly [Phaser World](https://phaser.io/community/newsletter) newsletter.
+Subscribe to stay in touch and get all the latest news from us and the wider Phaser community.

-You can also follow Phaser on [Twitter](https://twitter.com/photonstorm) and chat with fellow devs in our [Slack](https://phaser.io/community/slack) and [Discord](https://phaser.io/community/discord) channels.
+You can also follow Phaser on [Twitter](https://twitter.com/phaser_) and chat with fellow Phaser devs in our [Slack](https://phaser.io/community/slack) and [Discord](https://phaser.io/community/discord) channels.

 Phaser 3 wouldn't have been possible without the fantastic support of the community and Patreon.
-Thank you to everyone who supports our development, who shares our belief in the future of HTML5 gaming, and Phasers role in that.
+Thank you to everyone who supports our work, who shares our belief in the future of HTML5 gaming, and Phasers role in that.

 Happy coding everyone!